Do you want to know the number one factor that determines how comfortable your ride will be on your bike?

-The manufacturers of the bikes are usually the ones that take care of how the handlebars are positioned on the bike, but still, you can make adjustments based on your riding preferences.
+The manufacturers and brands of the bikes are usually the ones that take care of how the handlebars are positioned on the bike, but still, you can make adjustments based on your riding preferences.

 Cyclists who want to be more aerodynamic for faster riding will want to have their handlebars positioned at around the same height as the saddle.